Afterschool

 As a result, Chemical engineering is a great career track for engineers with a background in biology, chemistry or physics who enjoy working on a team to solve big problems.
 The median pay for a chemical engineer in Malaysia is RM41,055 per year.

-Electrical engineers can work in a variety of businesses, developing electrical and electronic items like electric motors, radar or navigation systems.
+Electrical engineers can work in a variety of businesses, developing electrical and electronic items like electric motors, radar, or navigation systems.
 They might also diversify and work in developing broadcasting or communications systems.
-In Malaysia, electrical engineers earn on average RM43,192 per year.
+In Malaysia, electrical engineers earn an average of RM43,192 per year.

 Robots are the most recognised mechatronic systems.
 Companies and organisations throughout the world use robots in a variety of applications and industries, from manufacturing and automation to healthcare applications.

-In the automotive industry, market leaders agree that the next generation of automobiles will take advantage of interdisciplinary engineering, and mechatronic engineers are of high demand!
-In Malaysia, the median pay reported is at RM136,015 per year.
+In the automotive industry, market leaders agree that the next generation of automobiles will take advantage of interdisciplinary engineering, and mechatronic engineers are in high demand!
+In Malaysia, the median pay reported is RM136,015 per year.

 The university offers a wide range of Engineering courses in the Malaysia campus through the following fields: